Introduction

 In the US, the Illinois Biometric Information Privacy Act (BIPA) prohibits companies from collecting biometric information from individuals without notice and written consent.
 This legislation passed in 2008 in response to the growing use of biometric technology in the business and security-screening sectors.
 Specifically, lawmakers were concerned about companies like Pay By Touch which, in the early 2000s, brought biometric authentication to payment systems.
 When Pay By Touch entered bankruptcy, the sale of its assets put consumers’ biometric information at risk.
 BIPA contains a private right of action that allows any person “aggrieved” by a violation of the act to bring a claim against the offending party for $1,000 or actual damages per negligent violation, and $5,000 or actual damages per intentional or reckless violation.

 The rate of innovation in the area of behavioral biometrics is substantial.
-UnifyID is promising 99.999% accuracy in user identification.
+UnifyID (now acquired by Prove) is promising 99.999% accuracy in user identification.
 Their algorithm combines 100 attributes derived from a person’s motion and the pose of their phone, WiFi, GPS and Bluetooth data.
 Predictably, machine learning is also part of their product.
 Their goal is to deliver such precision without requiring conscious user interaction.

 A similar approach is offered by Behaviosec.
 Their continuous authentication scheme has 35 million users in Europe.
 Banks are major clients.
 In the inevitable patent disputes that are going to occur in this field a behavior biometrics patent expert witness will likely be utilized on the issues of validity and infringement.